hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modeling.md

 - Users can maintain personal todos
 - Users can view public todos
-- A list of currently online users using the app
+- Users can view a list of currently online users
-- Send email when a user signs up
+- The app will send an email when a user signs up

 Broadly this means that we have two main models in this app: `users` and `todos`, each with its own set of properties.